Old-Fashioned Mexican Oatmeal (Avena)

 Instructions

 - In a saucepan bring the water with the cinnamon sticks to a boil.
-Remove from heat, cover, and let steep for 1 hour.
+Remove from heat, cover, and let steep for 30 minutes to 1 hour.
 Discard the cinnamon sticks.

 - Add salt and oats to the water and let it come to a boil uncovered.
 Lower heat and simmer for 30 minutes, stirring frequently to prevent sticking.
 Add milk and simmer for an additional 15 minutes until creamy.